tweag/python-monorepo-example/2019-03-07-playing-with-kubernetes.md

 Two options came to mind, both of which had to be dismissed:

-- **minikube**: minikube is a well established tool for local kubernetes clusters but its reliance on a hypervisor rules it out.
+- **Minikube**: Minikube is a well established tool for local Kubernetes clusters but its reliance on a hypervisor rules it out.
-- **nixos/qemu**: NixOS makes it easy to build and start arbitrary configurations via QEMU but this is obviously not cross-platform and thus not an option.
+- **NixOS/QEMU**: NixOS makes it easy to build and start arbitrary configurations via QEMU but this is obviously not cross-platform and thus not an option.

 Instead I discovered [kind](https://github.com/kubernetes-sigs/kind), that:

-- Depends on docker only
+- Depends on Docker only
 - Works on Linux, macOS and even Windows
 - Supports multi-node (including HA) clusters